Overview

 Why backup speed and bandwidth differ

-Another factor that causes the backup speed to differ from the network bandwidth and throughput is that the CrashPlan app compresses the data before sending it (unless this default settings is changed).
+CrashPlan compresses your backed up data before uploading it, causing your backup speed to differ from the network bandwidth and throughput.
 This usually results in the effective transfer rate being higher than the actual transfer rate.
-For example: CrashPlan app user Susan has 10 GB of data on her system to be backed up.
+For example: a user has 10 GB of data on her system to be backed up.
 After the CrashPlan app compresses and encrypts the data, it now takes up only 8 GB of space.
-Her CrashPlan app transfers that 8 GB of data at an actual transfer rate of 1 Mbps.
+Their CrashPlan app transfers that 8 GB of data at an actual transfer rate of 1 Mbps.
 However, the effective transfer rate is actually 1.25 Mbps, or 25 percent higher, due to the data compression.

 The backup speed is not the same thing as bandwidth or throughput: